stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 }
 ```

-Alternatively the container also invokes an _inferred_ public destructor method named `close` or `shutdown` on all registered beans, but we prefer the less obtrusive approach using the bean processor.
+Alternatively the container also invokes an _inferred_ public destructor method named `close` or `shutdown` on all registered beans, though we prefer the less obtrusive (and more explicit) approach using the bean processor.

-The container also ensures that components are destroyed in the correct reverse order (inferred from the dependencies) removing another responsibility from the developer.
+Finally the container also ensures that components are destroyed in the correct reverse order (inferred from the dependencies) removing another responsibility from the developer.

 Nice.